twcook/AxiusMEM/README.md

 - Use the Fuseki UI to create datasets, upload data, and test queries.

 ## Extending to Other Triplestores
-While this documentation focuses on Jena Fuseki, AxiusMEM is designed to support other triplestores via the adapter factory.
+While this documentation focuses on Jena Fuseki, AxiusMEM™ is designed to support other triplestores via the adapter factory.
 To use another backend, set `TRIPLESTORE_TYPE` and the relevant environment variables, and ensure the adapter is implemented.

 ## User and Role Management REST API

-AxiusMEM now provides a REST API for user and role management, supporting admin and agent roles.
+AxiusMEM™ now provides a REST API for user and role management, supporting admin and agent roles.

 > **Note:** On first run, you may need to create an initial admin user.
 This can be done via a special CLI command or by using the `/users/` endpoint if no users exist.
 See the documentation for details.